Skip to main content

 Courses contain content on the 12 core functions/ 8 Domains of addictive disorder counseling, ethics, and HIV/AIDs and other communicable diseases.
 Students seeking to complete the ASCP must complete their specialization year field placement or internship in an addictive disorder treatment setting under the supervision of a Certified Clinical Supervisor (CCS) of Certified Clinical Supervisor Intern (CCS-I).

-Courses are taught in the evening during the spring, summer and fall semesters.
+Courses are taught in person and via zoom during the spring, summer and fall semesters.

 SOCW 520 – Addictions - Provides an overview of complex issues related to addictions, including drug, alcohol, gambling, and eating addictions; examines addiction within the context of developmental life stages and culture.
-This course is taught synchronously at the Biltmore Park and Cullowhee sites in the Spring and Summer I Semester.
+This course is taught in person at our BP instructional site and synchronously via zoom in the Spring and Summer I Semesters.

 SOCW 522 - Methods of Addictive Diorder Treatment - The methods course teaches knowledge and skills needed to work effectively in a variety of clinical settings specific to substance misuse.
-This course is taught synchronously at the Biltmore Park and Cullowhee sites in the Fall Semester.
+This course is taught in person at our BP instructional site and synchronously via zoom.
 PREQ SOCW 520.

 SOCW 524 - Cultural Humility in Addictive Disorder Treatment - Provides an overview of unique problems and needs related to substance misuse treatment among diverse populations; application of culturally sensitive intervention strategies.
-This course is taught synchronously at the Biltmore Park and Cullowhee sites in the Summer II Semester.
+This course is taught in person at our BP instructional site and synchronously via zoom.
 PREQ SOCW 520

 SOCW 525 - Science of Addiction - Explores the biological basis of addiction; physiological and psychological effects of substance misuse.
-This course is taught synchronously at the Biltmore Park and Cullowhee sites.
+This course is taught in person at our BP instructional site and synchronously via zoom.
 PREQ SOCW 520

 APPLY TODAY

-Students enrolled in the Master of Social Work, Master of Clinical Mental Health Counseling, or M.A. in Clinical Psychology programs can apply for the Addiction Studies Certificate Program using the ink below.
-Students should contact Dr. Young with questions prior to applying for the program.
+Students enrolled in the Master of Social Work, Master of Clinical Mental Health Counseling, or M.A. in Clinical Psychology programs can apply for the Addiction Studies Certificate Program using the link below.
+Application to the program occurs while enrolled in SOCW 520: Addictions or COUN 617: Intro to Addiction Counseling.

 For More Information Contact: